cliffordp/tk-event-weather/readme.txt

 This plugin requires WordPress version 4.3.0 or later.
 It is always recommended to use the latest version of WordPress for compatibility, performance, and security reasons.

-This plugin may not work properly with PHP versions earlier than 5.2.
+This plugin may not work properly with PHP versions earlier than 5.4.
 You should meet or exceed the (WordPress recommended software specs)[https://wordpress.org/about/requirements/] for best performance and security.

 Any of this plugin's add-ons for specific event calendars would require the latest version of each add-on plugin and each event calendar plugin.

+= How accurate are the forecasts? =

+Basically, accuracy is a high priority.

+Here are quotes from the [Forecast.io API docs](https://developer.forecast.io/docs/v2):

+* "Please note that we only store the best data we have for a given location and time: in the past, this will usually be observations from weather stations (though we may fall back to forecasted data if we don't have any observations); in the future, data will be more accurate the closer to the present moment you request."
+* "This API is backed by a wide range of data sources, which are aggregated together statistically to provide the most accurate forecast possible for a given location."

 == Screenshots ==
 1. Caption here